• Menu

 how to travel with a group

-Accept that you are not perfect.
-Once you do that you’ll be able to be remember that no one else in your group is either.
-A week in close proximity with others can reveal a side to your friends that you didn’t know they had, and it might annoy the hell out of you, until you smack yourself on the forehead and say “Oh yeah, maybe I’m annoying the hell out of them.”
+The second you can do this you’ll remember that no one else in your group is either.
+A week or weekend in close proximity with others can reveal a side to your friends that you didn’t know they had, and it might annoy the hell out of you, until you smack yourself on the forehead and say “Oh yeah, maybe I’m annoying the hell out of them.”
+Be real.

 Don’t let money come between you and a good friend.
 If you ate some, drank some or used some….contribute for it.